-APPENDIX: SEND DEVELOPMENT PLAN
+APPENDIX 1: SEND DEVELOPMENT PLAN

-Task Actions Responsible Timescale Monitoring Outcomes Weekly SEND meeting BH and SD to meet every Wednesday at 9:15 - 10:00.
-Involve MK (she teaches 1L Mondays, Tuesdays and Wednesdays) SD/BH Weekly Pupils discussed, ideas and resources shared.
+Task Actions Responsibl e Timescal e Monitoring Outcomes Weekly SEND meeting BH, MK and SD meet every Tuesday at 3:45pm SD/BH/MK Weekly Pupils discussed, ideas and resources shared.
 Solutions found.
 Meetings between parents of children with SEND and SENDCo Parents invited to meetings with the SENDCos.
-SENDCos to be available to meet parents at their request SD/BH Autumn/ Spring/ Summer Terms Short term goals in order to get to long term outcomes.
-Next steps planned Staff to complete SEND Records of Concern for children as required Records of Concern are completed and SENDCo follows up concerns with assessments and reports All staff ongoing Improved evaluation of pupils with possible learning difficulties Continue to ensure all teaching staff aware of individual children's needs Ensure that all relevant staff know where to find pupil profiles and PLPs and SD to inform them when changes/additions have been made or new pupil profiles or PLPs are available SD/BH ongoing Staff fully aware of individual pupils' needs.
-Increased access to laptop use in class Sept 2023 all Year 5 and Year 6 pupils have a Surface Go devise.
-Use of the printers for pupils who have been recommended to learn to touch type by a professional.
-Pupils must have 20 wpm/ Disable spell and grammar check SD/PC ongoing All Year 5 and Year 6 pupils have their own Surface Go.
-January 2024 all Year 4 pupils will have a Surface Go.
-SEND addition to digital policy SD liaise with NP regarding the use of Surface Gos for pupils who have the AA of touch typing in lessons and for exams (which is different to the majority of the pupils who have a Surface Go for use in school).
-SD/NP Autumn Term 2023 An addition is made to the digital policy.
+SENDCos to be available to meet parents at their request SD/BH/MK Autumn/ Spring/ Summer Terms Short term goals in order to get to long term outcomes.
+Next steps planned.
+Staff to complete SEND Records of Concern for children as required SEND Records of Concern are completed and SENDCo follows up concerns with observation and potentially an assessments.
+SENDCos writes actions at the bottom of the form.
+SENDCos record the pupils on the SEND Record of Concern tracker.
+All staff ongoing Improved evaluation of pupils with possible learning difficulties all teaching staff Ensure that all relevant staff know where to find pupil profiles and PLPs, IEPs and SENDCos to inform them when changes/additions have been made new pupil profiles or PLPs are available ongoing Н Staff fully aware of individual pupils' needs.

-Task Actions Responsible Timescale Monitoring Outcomes Continue to audit the take-up of activities by those with disabilities and discuss if this can be improved.
+Task Actions Responsibl e Timescal e Monitoring Outcomes Increased access arrangements for SEND pupils.
+Year 3 have access to Surface Gos.
+All Year 4, Year 5 and Year 6 pupils have a Surface Go devise in school Use of the printers for pupils who have been recommended to learn to touch type by a professional.
+Pupils must have 20 wpm/Disable spell and grammar check SD/PC ongoing SEND pupils who have an access arrangement to type will be able to provide their teachers with printed work which they stick in the relevant book.
+Monitor extra- curricular provision for those with disabilities Continue to audit the take-up of activities by those with disabilities and discuss if this can be improved.
 Discuss with parents.
-SLT ongoing SLT SP Allows the maximum number of pupils to benefit from extra- curricular activities.
-Inform the parents of touch-typing courses.
-Those pupils who have completed a course invited to touch typing club.
-Ensure that pupils who have done a touch- typing course have access to this club.
-Add posts in The Whitehouse SD ongoing SD Pupils for whom the recommendation has been made to learn to touch type have the opportunity to practise Liaise with staff about pupils chosen for F.I.T. sessions.
-Update F.I.T lists for prep school Liaise with AmS to find venues for each F.I.T .
-Put together emails to be sent via Glendower Post inviting pupils to F.I.T. sessions.
-SD Every term SLT Pupils have a chance to practise skills and pre learn skills.
-Pupils make progress and are discharged from the booster.
+SLT ongoing Allows the maximum number of pupils to benefit from extracurricular activities. of touch-typing courses.
+Those pupils who Ensure that pupils who have done a touch-typing course have access to this club.
+Add posts in The Whitehouse SD ongoing Pupils for whom the recommendation has been made to learn to touch type can practise

+Task Actions Responsibl Timescal Monitoring Outcomes е е about pupils chosen for F.I.T. sessions.
+Every term Pupils have a chance to practise skills and pre learn skills.
+Pupils make progress and are discharged from the F.I.T.